Recent6284/cyoa-fluffy/source/System/Wiki/Qualities.md

    - *Stats*: Low Obedience (0-3), Low Caution (0-3)
    - *Summary*: Independent and reckless.
 Ignores commands and charges into danger.

+### Archetypes based on Temperment

-Perfect: The Perfect Pet
+* Perfect: The Perfect Pet

-Loyal: The Loyal Explorer
+* Loyal: The Loyal Explorer

-Clueless: The Loyal Clueless
+* Clueless: The Loyal Clueless

-Cautious: The Cautious Buddy
+* Cautious: The Cautious Buddy

-Average: The Average Joe
+* Average: The Average Joe

-Reckless: The Reckless Buddy
+* Reckless: The Reckless Buddy

-Nervous: The Nervous Rebel
+* Nervous: The Nervous Rebel

-Free: The Free Spirit
+* Free: The Free Spirit

-Chaotic: The Chaotic Rebel
+* Chaotic: The Chaotic Rebel

 ---

 ### **How They Work Together**
 - **Flavors**: These add personality and influence the *tone* of the Fluffy’s behavior, dialogue, and event outcomes.
-For example, a **Loving Companion** Fluffy might cry if it feels neglected, while a **Mischievous Troublemaker** might giggle after causing chaos.
+For example, a **Loving** Fluffy might cry if it feels neglected, while a **Mischievous** might giggle after causing chaos.
 - **Stat Pairs**: These handle the *mechanics* of the Fluffy’s behavior, such as how likely it is to obey commands or avoid danger.
-For example, a **Loyal Clueless** Fluffy (High Obedience, Low Caution) might obediently follow a command to "go play outside" but wander into traffic because it’s oblivious to danger.
+For example, a **Clueless** Fluffy (High Obedience, Low Caution) might obediently follow a command to "go play outside" but wander into traffic because it’s oblivious to danger.

 ---

 ### **Example Combinations**
-- **Loving Companion + The Perfect Pet**: A Fluffy that’s deeply affectionate, obedient, and cautious.
+- **Loving + Perfect**: A Fluffy that’s deeply affectionate, obedient, and cautious.
 It might constantly seek hugs and reassurance but rarely causes trouble.
-- **Curious Explorer + The Reckless Buddy**: A Fluffy that’s curious and playful but often acts on impulse, leading to chaotic and humorous situations.
+- **Curious +  Reckless**: A Fluffy that’s curious and playful but often acts on impulse, leading to chaotic and humorous situations.
-- **Timid Survivor + The Nervous Rebel**: A Fluffy that’s fearful and cautious but also independent, often hiding from perceived threats and resisting authority.
+- **Timid + Nervous**: A Fluffy that’s fearful and cautious but also independent, often hiding from perceived threats and resisting authority.